 Causes of chronic cholecystitis can be several but presence of gallstones is the most common.
 Diagnostic workup to determine chronic cholecystitis causes includes a simple gallbladder ultrasound examining presence of gallstones or gallbladder wall thickening.
 This can be ordered by a family physician or a surgeon.

-Thickened/prominent gallbladder wall or fluid buildup around the gallbladder may be seen when the chronic cholecystitis is severe or acutely worsening.
+Thickened/prominent gallbladder wall or fluid buildup around the gallbladder may be seen when the chronic cholecystitis is severe or acucalltoy worsening.
 A functional test including HIDA scan to measure the gallbladder contractility may be added for further confirmation if the ultrasonography is unrevealing.
 Rarely, a CT scan or MRI is necessary, unless a suspicious tumor/ mass is seen in the gallbladder or within the adjacent liver parenchyma.
 Once the diagnosis is confirmed, the next step is the chronic cholecystitis treatment.